City-of-Helsinki/mlops-template/README.md

 3. Automatically generated online API documentation is available at: http://127.0.0.1:8000/docs
 4. Real time metrics are available at: http://127.0.0.1:8000/metrics and at the built-in example Prometheus server at http://127.0.0.1:9090

-> NOTE: if working in Codespaces, right-click the links from README to access the port-forwarded endpoints!
+> NOTE: if working in Codespaces, right-click the localhost links from README to access the port-forwarded endpoints!

 The following API request calls for the example model to make a prediction on two new data points: